Geranium is an ornamental plant that also offers many health benefits and soothes pains that ail the body.

 Robert geranium, Herb-Robert or Geranium robertianum is an annual or biennial usually found in hedges and in vacant lots.

-This geranium grows 12 to 16 inches (30 to 40 cm) tall, is native to France and Europe and belongs to the Geraniaceae family.
+This geranium grows 12 to 16 inches (30 to 40 cm) tall, is native to Europe and belongs to the Geraniaceae family.

 Robert geranium, a short story